square/square-dotnet-sdk/doc/api/customers.md

 # Update Customer

 Updates a customer profile.
 This endpoint supports sparse updates, so only new or changed fields are required in the request.
 To add or update a field, specify the new value.
-To remove a field, specify `null` (recommended) or specify an empty string (string fields only).
+To remove a field, specify `null`.

-As a best practice, include the `version` field in the request to enable [optimistic concurrency](https://developer.squareup.com/docs/build-basics/common-api-patterns/optimistic-concurrency) control.
-If included, the value must be set to the current version of the customer profile.

 To update a customer profile that was created by merging existing profiles, you must use the ID of the newly created profile.